finettt/agent-go/docs/architecture.md

 The modular architecture allows for easy extension:

-- **New Tools**: Additional tools can be added by extending the executor, such as the new todo list management tools
+- **New Tools**: Additional tools can be added to tools.go and processor.go
+- **New MCP Servers**: Any MCP-compatible server can be integrated
 - **New APIs**: Support for additional AI providers can be added
 - **New Features**: New features can be added without disrupting existing functionality
-- **Plugin System**: Designed to support future plugin architecture
+- **Plugin System**: MCP provides a plugin-like architecture
 - **Custom Commands**: Easy addition of new slash commands
 - **Custom Prompts**: AGENTS.md support for personalized agent behavior
 - **Configuration Extensibility**: Easy addition of new configuration options